the-eridanus/app-thorchain/README.md

 - **Do not use a Ledger device with funds for development purposes.**
 - **Have a separate and marked device that is used ONLY for development and testing**

-Tip:

-- In releases, you will find a precompiled test app.
-If you are just curious, you can run `zxtool.sh` and avoid building.

 ## Download and install a prerelease

 *Once the app is approved by Ledger, it will be available in their app store (Ledger Live).